How to Scrape Instagram

 # Checkout My Github

-In this example we used parsel package to create a parse tree from existing HTML text.
-Then, we used CSS and XPATH selector functions of this parse tree to extract title, Github link, Twitter link and the article's text.
+In this example, we used the parsel package to create a parse tree from the HTML text.
+Then, we used CSS and XPath selector functions of this parse tree to extract the title, Github link, Twitter link and the article's text.

 import httpx